 2.2.1.
-COMPENSATION OF THE EXECUTIVE CORPORATE OFFICER AND DIRECTORS
+COMPENSATION OF THE EXECUTIVE CORPORATE OFFICER AND DIRECTORS period, please refer to the 2019 Shareholder's Meeting brochure to the combined general meeting.

 2.2.1.1.
 Principles and rules stated for the determination of compensation and benefits in kind attributable to Mr. Denis Kessler as Chairman and Chief Executive Officer for the 2019 reporting period